 GED Test Sections

 This section has about 40 questions to be answered.
 The essays given in this section include both fiction and non-fiction selections.
 About 65 minutes will be provided to complete 40 questions.
 All these 40 questions are multiple-choice questions.
 The passages given are about 200-400 words each.
 One part of this section includes questions on Non-fiction prose, business document and critical reviews.
 Literary, fictional prose, poetry and drama include the remaining three fourth of the section.
 The questions can be based on Comprehension, Application, analysis and synthesis.
-Every test paper in this section has a poem of 8 o 25 lines and a piece of drama too.
+Every test paper in this section has a poem of 8 to 25 lines and a piece of drama too.

-The writing section is divided in to 2parts.
+The writing section is divided into 2 parts.
 Part I consists of 50 multiple choice questions.
 Part II consists of essay type questions.
 Scores of both the parts put together gives one section score.

-In this part the multiple choice questions are allotted 75 minutes.
+In this part, the multiple choice questions are allotted 75 minutes.
 30% of the questions are based on structuring sentences.
 The next 30% is used up to mend errors in the given sentences and phrases.
 25% is allotted to correct mechanical errors like capitalization, punctuation and spellings.
 The remaining 15% of questions are based on paragraph organization.

 An essay of general topic will be asked.
-The student must write the topic in 200-250 words and also present the opinions and views about an asked topic.
+The student must write the topic in 200-250 words and also present the opinions and views about that topic.
 A scrap paper will be provided to use as rough to make a note of any notes if any.
 The final essay has to be written only on a two paged answer book.

 The scoring for the writing section is based on a range of four points.
 They are

 - 3- Adequate

 - 2- Marginal